learning-zone/angular-basics/README.md

 #### Q. ***How will you put one async call before another?***

-An `async` function can contain an `await` expression, that pauses the execution of the async function and waits for the passed `Promise`\'s resolution, and then resumes the `async` function\'s execution and returns the resolved value.
+An `async` function can contain an `await` expression, that pauses the execution of the async function and waits for the passed `Promise` resolution, and then resumes the `async` function execution and returns the resolved value.
 Example:
 ```typescript
 import { Component } from '@angular/core';